Richard Jewell: How Did the Security Guard Die?

 Moreover, he was selected as the Grand Marshal of Carmel, Indiana’s Independence Day Parade in 2011.
 His selection resounded with the parade’s theme of “Unsung Heroes.”

-Jewell found numerous law-enforcement jobs post the tragic incident.
+Jewell found numerous law-enforcement jobs after the tragic incident.
 After serving as a police officer in Georgia, Jewell went on to become the deputy sheriff in Meriwether County: a post that he would hold till his death in 2007.
 Jewell’s death was a result of medical issues that arose due to his diabetic condition.
-These issues eventually resulted in cardiac failure that proved to be fatal.
+These issues eventually resulted in cardiac failure, which proved to be fatal.

 Read More: Where Was Richard Jewell Filmed?